Extracts - Personal Stories

 Photojournalists, like combat veterans, police officers, firefighters, and ambulance attendants, can’t always delete the sights their eyes have beheld.
 In scenes of indescribable horror, light-hearted conversations among professionals often fail to reflect the intense situations in which they find themselves ... the deceased in highway accidents, families grieving at murder, suicides, and scarred individuals from industrial fires ...

-Extract taken from Peter W. Morris' story in PTSD
+Extract taken from Peters' story featured in the book PTSD

 ZACK BENZ'S STORY